 Deborah Estreicher has become a familiar face on campus.
 Apart from an auto malfunction and two days of illness, she has driven here every day from Redwood City, to visit her 97-year-old father, Henry Estreicher.
 Deborah knows the nursing staff, the activities directors, the social workers, the physical therapists, the kitchen staff, the custodians, and many of the other residents.
-With the easing of Covid restrictions, the Estreichers’ journey to the Jewish Home & Rehab Center began in April 2022.
+With the easing of Covid restrictions, the Estreichers’ journey to the Jewish Home & Rehab Center at the San Francisco Campus for Jewish Living (SFCJL) began in April 2022.
 Henry, weakened by a series of strokes, was ready to participate in a rehabilitation program.
 He arrived just in time for Passover Seder.

-In addition to its fine reputation as a rehab facility, the Home’s Jewish roots and identity were an important factor in the decision for Deborah.
-The Jewish Home, especially the site where the Friedman Pavilion now stands, was dedicated to survivors of the Holocaust, and built with funds from heirless properties and institutions destroyed or confiscated by the Nazis.
+In addition to its fine reputation as a rehab facility, SFCJL’s Jewish roots and identity were an important factor in the decision for Deborah.
+SFCJL, especially the site where the Friedman Pavilion now stands, was dedicated to survivors of the Holocaust, and built with funds from heirless properties and institutions destroyed or confiscated by the Nazis.
 Both of Deborah’s parents were survivors of the Shoah.
 “My mother, whose soul ascended in 2013, was a passenger on the Kindertransport, fleeing Germany to England.
-My father, Henry, was 12 when Germany invaded Poland, in September of 1939,” Deborah said.
+My father, Henry, was 13 when Germany invaded Poland, in September of 1939,” Deborah said.

 Born into the small, but growing, commercial, farming, and industrial community of Myszkow, Poland, Henry had a very happy childhood, growing up with his eight siblings and parents.
 They were a hard-working, observant family who cherished the free time they had together.
 Henry’s father was a rabbi, tutoring children in Jewish tradition.
 His mother was a balabusta – an excellent Jewish homemaker.
 The family’s primary income derived from a home-based shoe-making operation, managed by Henry’s eldest brother, Sru Yitzhak.
 His brothers designed and constructed the tops of shoes, which were then purchased by cobblers, who made the bottoms.